skoowoo/cofx/README.md

 [[中文](./README.zh_CN.md)]

-cofx is an automation engine that uses low-code programming to build personal automation workflows, so that turn boring suff into low code.
-The cofx framework engine consists of two parts, the programming language and the standard function library.
+CoFx is an automation engine that uses low-code programming to build personal automation workflows, so that turn boring suff into low code.
+The CoFx framework engine consists of two parts, the programming language and the standard function library.

 ![](./docs/assets/demo.gif)